15. Getting and filling out an application form

 How and where to get a food stamp application

 The food stamp process begins with an application.
 In the past, applicants often had to go to the food stamp office to get a food stamp application.
+For information on the process for referring people applying for Affordable Care Act Health coverage, see ACL 13-103.
 There are now a number of ways in California to get an application:

 - Call the state-wide food stamp hotline: The phone number is (877) 847-3663.
 This is a toll-free number and it currently accepts calls in English and Spanish.
 If applicants enter their zip code they can be given specific county application information.
 During business hours you can also speak with an operator and request an application.